nighthawkcoders/student_2025/navigation/about.md

 As I continue my journey, I am eager to explore new avenues in business and technology.
 I believe that the combination of innovation, dedication, and a willingness to learn is key to success.
 Whether it's through further education, internships, or entrepreneurial ventures, I'm excited to see where my passions will take me.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yashpatil21/) to explore potential collaborations, share ideas, or just chat about the latest in business and technology!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/yashpatil21/) to explore potential collaborations, share ideas, or just chat about the latest in business and technology!

 ## Skills and Expertise
 - **Marketing:** Expertise in digital marketing, content creation, and campaign management.